-- 65.3 Disclosure of other Environmental and Social Documentation.
-The Bank discloses the documentation referred to in ESS 1, Sections 20.3, Final Environmental and Social Documentation through 20.6.
-Environmental and Social Monitoring Reports and in Sections 21.2, Private Equity Funds and 21.3, Higher Risk Activity Environmental and Social Documentation, in a timely manner following disclosure by the Client. - of Deferral of Disclosure.
-The Bank may defer the timing of disclosure required above under Section 64, Environmental and Social Information Disclosure by the Client, and Section 65, Environmental and Social Information Disclosure by the Bank, because of: (a) legal or other regulatory requirements such as timing requirements relating to securities offerings, equity investments in publicly listed companies or purchases of shares in a private placement; or (b) the commercially sensitive nature of the transaction involving, for example, an acquisition or a financial restructuring, where premature disclosure would compromise the financial worth or competitiveness of a corporate entity or its assets.
-The prerogative to defer disclosure is exercised by the Bank's Management, and the deferrals so approved by Management are reported to the Bank's Board of Directors. - 67.
+- discloses the documentation referred to in ESS 1, Sections 20.3, Final Environmental and Social Documentation through 20.6.
+Environmental and Social Monitoring Reports and in Sections 21.2, Private Equity Funds and 21.3, Higher Risk Activity Environmental and Social Documentation, in a timely manner following disclosure by the Client. - 67.
+Deferral of Disclosure.
+The Bank may defer the timing of disclosure required above under Section 65, Environmental and Social Information Disclosure by the Client, and Section 66, Environmental and Social Information Disclosure by the Bank, because of: (a) legal or other regulatory requirements such as timing requirements relating to securities offerings, equity investments in publicly listed companies or purchases of shares in a private placement; or (b) the commercially sensitive nature of the transaction involving, for example, an acquisition or a financial restructuring, where premature disclosure would compromise the financial worth or competitiveness of a corporate entity or its assets.
+The prerogative to defer disclosure is exercised by the Bank's Management, and the deferrals so approved by Management are reported to the Bank's Board of Directors. - 68.
 Cofinancing Considerations relating to Disclosure.
 If the Bank has agreed with a co-financier to apply the co-financier's environmental and social policy to the Project, the disclosure requirements applicable to the Client and the Bank (including timing and languages of disclosure), as set forth or referred to above in this ESP nevertheless apply.